raphico/csapp/notes/ch03_machine_code.md

 - The compiler can’t simplify the arithmetic into pointer increments because it doesn’t know the stride between elements in advance

 > Key takeaway: Variable-sized arrays trade flexibility for performance: each element access cost time because the address math happens at runtime, not during compilation

+# 3.9 Heterogenous data structures

+A C struct is a user-defined type that groups object of possibly different types into a single composite object.
+All fields are stored contiguously in memory, and a pointer to the struct points to its first byte.
+The compiler records the byte offset (how far, in bytes, a field is located from the start address) of each field and uses these offsets to generate memory references for field access

+- Pointer arithmetic and LEA instructions efficiently compute addresses like `&r->a[i]`
+- An array or another struct is embedded directly within the struct, not a pointer to another block of memory
+- Field selection is entirely resolved at compile time; the machine code has no notion of field names